 In fact, the lower cost allows small businesses to compete with their larger rivals almost immediately.
 Online software helps small businesses work smarter through the elimination of time and money wasting redundancies caused by the disorganized flow of emails, documents and project paperwork.
 In addition, online software enables field and office personnel to stay updated with the latest job-related facts and figures through syncing and simultaneous updates across devices.
 Team members also benefit from the efficiency of detailed reporting, which can reduce the need for time consuming meetings.

 Even though the benefits are clear, there are still a number of hurdles to wider adoption of cloud-based technologies in the field service industry, the first being resistance to change.
-Hand in hand with that hesitancy is the simple fact that the cloud can be intimidating to many businesses and full of unknown answers to questions like how much time is required to spend on the computer, where exactly is the software and whether information in the cloud is safe.
-The security benefit of running software in the cloud is that businesses can easily revoke access to those no longer associated with the company or project with a press of a button.
+Hand in hand with that hesitancy is the simple fact that the cloud can be intimidating to many small businesses and full of unknown answers to questions like how much time is required to spend on the computer, where exactly is the software and whether information in the cloud is safe.
+The security benefit of running software in the cloud is that companies can easily revoke access to those no longer associated with the company or project with a press of a button.

 Cost also is sometimes a barrier but the price tag has come down significantly.
-Software bundles have been made more accessible and affordable through the cloud, giving businesses exposure to other helpful tools they might have never discovered otherwise.
+Software bundles have been made more accessible and affordable through the cloud, giving small businesses exposure to other helpful tools they might have never discovered otherwise.

-Before businesses start moving to online software in the cloud, they need to make a few decisions and come to terms with how the changes will play out.
-The process is not a point in time shift, it’s a transformation with ongoing planning, so it’s important that businesses don’t get demoralized when their operations aren’t promptly 100% efficiently cloud-based.
+Before small businesses start moving to online software in the cloud, they need to make a few decisions and come to terms with how the changes will play out.
+The process is not a point in time shift, it’s a transformation with ongoing planning, so it’s important that small businesses don’t get demoralized when their operations aren’t promptly 100% efficiently cloud-based.

-Businesses need to decide what capabilities are most critical to their businesses and that’s where they should start.
+Small businesses need to decide what capabilities are most critical to their businesses and that’s where they should start.
 A painless way to evaluate any cloud-based software is by taking advantage of a free trial.